-Differential amplifier using opamp
+Differential Amplifier using Transistor

 Differential amplifier is a closed loop amplifier circuit which amplifies the difference between two signals.
 Such a circuit is very useful in instrumentation systems.
 Differential amplifiers have high common mode rejection ratio (CMRR) and high input impedance.
 Differential amplifiers can be made using one opamp or two opamps.
 Both of these configurations are explained here.